Artist

 • Publishing and writer lanes are shown separately where available: publisher $48K-$185K/year; writer $71K-$277K/year.

-• This page is supported by 2 tracked top songs: Lost But Never Alone, Replica.
+• 2 top songs anchor this estimate: Lost But Never Alone, Replica.

 • Ownership fields include master context, publishing context, catalog-sale status.